bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 Yeah, a little bit.
 I mean, It's been getting more review, more work on it.
 But the area that we have, there's always some focus that most contributors are looking at any one time.
-It's not intentional, but I've noticed this over the years that there'll be a focus on P2P, a focus on validation, a focus on networking, a focus on the wallet.
+It's not intentional, but I've noticed this over the years that there will be a focus on P2P, a focus on validation, a focus on networking, a focus on the wallet.
 And it moves around.
 So a couple years ago, we had a pretty big focus on the wallet, and we've kind of moved off that, just naturally, I think.